mattermost/mattermost-load-test/README.md

 Run `make install` to compile and install the binaries.
 This creates three (3) commands: `loadtest`, `mcreate`, and `mmanage`.
 For help with each of these commands, run them without parameters.

+### Quickstart

+1. Make sure you have run `make install` from above.
+2. Run `./setup.sh` and follow the prompts.
+It will remind you to configure the server properly.
+2. Run `./run.sh` and follow the prompts.

 ### Setting up a Load Test Environment

 In preparation for running a load test, install a Mattermost server and populate it with users and a team: